 NetSuite Sales and Service Team

 Some companies choose to work directly with NetSuite's sales and service team, comprised of sales reps who specialise in specific industries.
-You will have an initial consultation with a sales rep, then you'll receive a demo of the system, and then you may finish off with a competitive intelligence rep who will sell you on the pro's of NetSuite.
+You will have an initial consultation with a sales rep, followed by a demo of the system, and then you may finish off with a competitive intelligence rep who will sell you on the pro's of NetSuite and cons of other solutions.

 It's important to bear in mind that although each rep will have good knowledge of the system, their main priority is to sell the software.
 They often don't have much experience using or implementing NetSuite, meaning they may sell you modules or integrations that aren't actually necessary for your business.